godotengine/godot-docs/tutorials/scripting/evaluating_expressions.rst

 Associating a base instance allows doing the following:

 - Reference the instance's constants (``const``) in the expression.
-- Reference the instance's member variables (``var``) in the expression.
+- Reference the instance's properties (``var``) in the expression.
 - Call methods defined in the instance and use their return values in the expression.

 .. warning::

-    Setting a base instance to a value other than ``null`` allows referencing constants, member variables, and calling all methods defined in the script attached to the instance.
+    Setting a base instance to a value other than ``null`` allows referencing constants, properties, and calling all methods defined in the script attached to the instance.
 Allowing users to enter expressions may allow cheating in your game, or may even introduce security vulnerabilities if you allow arbitrary clients to run expressions on other players' devices.